 - e + n + d = end

 - With word blending cards, have the children make new words by changing the vowel or either of the consonants:

 - Change the beginning sound: pet → net; red → bed

 - Change the ending sound: let → led; met → men

 - Change the middle sound: set → sat; pen → pan; net → not

-- Help the children write the capital letter E and the lowercase letter e using the practice writing page.
-Then let them draw pictures of things they found while exploring that start with E.
+- Help the children write the uppercase letter E and lowercase letter e using the writing practice page.

 2. CCSS.ELA-LITERACY.RF.K.3.A: Demonstrate basic knowledge of one-to-one letter-sound correspondences by producing the primary sound or many of the most frequent sounds for each consonant.